I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	say "The archivist stops you with a sign that ripples in the air[if the archivist is affected by silence].
 Apparently you will not be allowed to depart until you have done your part[otherwise].
 'Not until you have given me light - such was our compact,' he says[end if]."

 Every turn:
-	repeat through the Table of Enchantments
+	repeat through the Table of Enchantments:
-	begin;
-		if the duration timer entry < 1,  		now the archivist is not affected by the spell entry; end repeat;
-	if the archivist is not affected by magelight, now the archivist is unlit.
+		if the duration timer entry < 1, now the archivist is not affected by the spell entry; if the archivist is not affected by magelight, now the archivist is unlit.

 Report casting in the presence of the archivist:
 	say "As you intone the words of the [spell understood] spell, ";
-	if the current spell focus is something begin;
-		say "[the current spell focus] ";
+	if the current spell focus is something: say "[the current spell focus] ";
-		if the player is not holding the current spell focus, say "vanishes as it ";
+		unless the player is holding the current spell focus, say "vanishes as it ";
 		say "releases ";
-	otherwise;
+	otherwise:
 		say "your fingers release ";
-	end if;
 	say emission of the spell understood;
-	if the second noun is not a room, say " at [the second noun]";
+	unless the second noun is a room, say " at [the second noun]";
 	say ", [current spell outcome]";
-	if the archivist is affected by the spell understood begin;
-		if duration of the spell understood is greater than 0 begin;
-			say ", which will last for [duration of the spell understood in words] turn[s]";
+	if the archivist is affected by the spell understood: if duration of the spell understood is greater than 0: say ", which will last for [duration of the spell understood in words] turn[s]";
 			change the duration timer of the spell understood to the duration of the spell understood;
 			increase the duration timer of the spell understood by 1;
-		end if;
-	end if;
 	say ".";
 	consider the current spell event;
 	now the archivist is passive;